 by Scott Yanow

 If John Coltrane had only recorded the Giant Steps album, he would still be well known today as a very original tenor-saxophonist and composer.
-Mostly recorded during May 4-5, 1959, the seven Coltrane originals that comprise the Atlantic album both summed up the bebop legacy of the past 15 years and looked ahead to the next 15.
+Mostly recorded during May 4-5, 1959, the seven Coltrane originals that comprise Giant Steps both summed up the bebop legacy of the past 15 years and looked ahead to the next 15.
 The 33-year old musician, who had been virtually unknown four years earlier, was ready to claim his place as the leader of jazz.

 A drug habit resulted in him being fired by Miles Davis but ‘Trane soon permanently rid himself of that addiction, leading to his musical growth during 1957-58 accelerating.
 1957 found him spending a few months as a member of the Thelonious Monk Quartet and recording his first universally acclaimed gem, Blue Train.